BryanApellanes/Bam.Net.Core/_tools.core/bamrpc/README.md

 # BamRpc

-Use Bamrpc to expose a class definition as a web service.
+Use `bamrpc` to expose a class definition as a web service.
+Alternatively, use `bamrpc` to expose classes in a registry, or set of registries, as web services.

 # TL;DR
 Serve services: